 Before installing Home Assistant OS, you will want to make sure that Proxmox VE has the latest updates and security patches installed.
 This has been made very simple with a script

-The script will give options to Disable the Enterprise Repo, Add/Correct PVE7 Sources, Enable the No-Subscription Repo, Add Test Repo, Disable Subscription Nag and Update Proxmox VE.
+The script will give options to Disable the Enterprise Repo, Add/Correct PVE7 Sources, Enable the No-Subscription Repo, Add Test Repo, Disable Subscription Nag, Update Proxmox VE and Reboot PVE.

 2.1) To run the Proxmox VE 7 Post Install script, copy and paste the following command in the Proxmox Shell.